Bridge of Words: Publication and reception

 Bridge of Words was published on 4 October 2016 by Metropolitan Books, an imprint of Henry Holt and Company.
 It has 384 pages.
 Bridge of Words was not Schor's first work on Esperanto; she had previously written several articles concerning the language on the subject for the journal Language Problems and Language Planning, and delivered a TED talk, entitled "The Transformative Vision of Esperanto" at a TEDx conference in Rome in 2009.
 By the time of the book's publication, Schor had been part of the Esperanto community for seven years.
-The book was met with mixed reviews.
-Its reception discussed the depth of Schor's research, the inclusion of the information about her Esperantic experiences, its accessibility, and the passion she showed for the history of Esperanto.
+Milwaukee Journal Sentinels review discussed the depth of Schor's research, the inclusion of the information about her Esperantic experiences, its accessibility, and the passion she showed for the history of Esperanto.

 Scholarship

 Frederico Gobbo gave a positive review of the style of the book – "Schor's work is not a purely academic and scholarly work, even though the quantity and quality of the notes supporting the arguments is impressive.
 So, the book can be read like a novel.
 Moreover, Schor's language style is a real pleasure for the reader".
 However, he wrote that the quality of Esperanto in the book suffered from occasional "[o]dd expressions or errors" as a result of Schor not being entirely fluent.
-He also wrote that Schor placed a viewpoint too americentric in the work, with not enough focus on Esperanto in countries such as in Brazil or in in France.
+He also wrote that Schor placed a viewpoint too americentric in the work, with not enough focus on Esperanto in countries such as in Brazil or in France.

 A review by Javier Alcalde in the European Journal of Jewish Studies called the book "a solid work, in many respects ground-breaking.
 A must-read for everyone interested in Jewish history, interlinguistics or social movements, but also for Esperantists themselves."
 Alcalde compared the work to Arika Okrent's In the Land of Invented Languages in that it followed the author's journey with Esperanto and Roberto Garvia's Esperanto and its Rivals in that it placed large importance on the role of Esperanto alongside other social movements.
 He found the interviews with Esperantists to be perhaps "the best study so far of the current community of Esperanto speakers", and praise Schor for "shed[ding] light on the difficulties faced by the Esperantists in a democratic regime during the McCarthy period."
 Alcalde criticised, however, inconsistencies in the book's essays, and an over-focusing on the author's experiences in California and Brazil as opposed to more history of Esperanto in Western Europe.